philipmw/eth-staking-on-aws/README.md

 So, self-hosted Execution (its own EC2 instance) plus self-hosted Consensus + Validator (sharing an EC2 instance) brings the total to $66 + 100 = $166/month, or $1,992/year.

-## Comparison of self-hosting to Staking-as-a-Service providers
+## Comparison of solo staking to Staking-as-a-Service providers

-In the following table, we assume [1 ETH = $1,400](https://coinmarketcap.com/currencies/ethereum/), and that the current solo staking [interest rate is 4.2%](https://ethereum.org/en/staking/).
-Expense ratio is [operational cost] / [amount staked].
+In the table below, expense ratio is [operational cost] / [amount staked].

 | Staking method                                                                      | Pros                                                 | Cons                                        | Cost/month     | Expense ratio | Net reward              |
 |-------------------------------------------------------------------------------------|------------------------------------------------------|---------------------------------------------|----------------|---------------|-------------------------|